Icepenguins101/charms-bar-port/README.md

 A: You can <a href="mailto:jaydenwmontoya@icloud.com">email me</a> for any assistance regarding Charms Bar Port and other products I have created.

 ## DISCLAIMER !!
-I'm not officially affiliated with Microsoft; I moved to Mac OS X a few years ago for better stability and UI, and have recently returned to Windows 10 for better performance using web development.
-I will still be using OS X as a daily driver.
+I'm not officially affiliated with Microsoft; I moved to Mac OS X a few years ago for better stability and UI, and have temporarily returned to Windows 10 for better performance using web development with the announcement of macOS Sonoma until I get a modern MacBook Pro.
+I will still be using Mac OS X as a daily driver, so there may not be enough focus given to Charms Bar Port.